Council selling 1.58ha in Avondale for planned development of 750 apartments

 1. The Ockham Building, 25 apartments, Kingsland;

-2. Wilkinson House, Ellerslie
+2. Wilkinson House, one of the Wamaka Buildings, Ellerslie

 3. The Wamaka Buildings, Wilkinson Rd, Ellerslie, 18 apartments;